jordanhewko/NumberGames/README.md

 ### This python program is ran by executing the command python3 closest_palindrome.py integer
 The script accepts an integer value and checks to see the closest absolute palindrome number.

-Example input: 50
-Example output: 55
+Example input: 50, Example output: 55

-example input: 490
-example output: 494
+Example input: 490, Example output: 494